 Source: official Rise of the Tomb Raider FAQ

-Some screenshots: Raiding the Globe
+Screenshots (except statistics): Raiding the Globe